NotNoelChannel/MinecraftNoHax/README.md

 # MinecraftNoHax
-This is give op.
-Just lie, that: This is a anticheat it's ban you, need?
+This is give u operator on any server.
+Command: /nohax

+Aaaand thanks for downloading :D Don't try this plugin on your own server :D